 * 15% of BEL February Telethon: Help Bob Enyart continue to present news from a biblical perspective and broadcast the truth of God's Word to thousands and thousands of people hungry to know Jesus Christ and His principles.
 The KGOV staff is thankful that so far, our listeners have given 15% of our $20,000 goal to keep Bob broadcasting through 2009!
 Please give online or by calling 1-800-8Enyart!
 Please help!

-Today's Resource: (2017: For new links, go to store.kgov.com.)
+Today's Resource: You may just LOVE the resources at store.kgov.com!
 For our February BEL Broadcast Telethon, save $20 on any two Bible Study albums for a gift of $50 (normally $69.98) and save more than $50 on any four BEL resources (including The Plot, etc.) for a gift of $100 to help Bob Enyart stay on the air for another year!
 You can browse our online KGOV Store to select the titles you are most interested in, and then please call 1-800-8Enyart to order, or send a check to Bob Enyart Live, PO Box 583, Arvada CO 80001.
 Also get the second month FREE if you sign up for any of our Subscription Services (like our BEL Televised Classics), and SAVE up to $150 if you mention the telethon to get 10% off our Enyart Library (one of everything!), the BEL Audio Library, or the BEL Video Library!

 ...the Sumerians were... the first to create that civilization which the Babylonians had inherited.